 And then we're home.
 After 3 months and 12,365 miles, we're home.
 It feels bittersweet.
 It feels good to be at our house but it's also a bit disconcerting.
 Over the next few days, I marvel at the spaciousness of our 2,000 sq/ft house.
 It's so big.
 There are so many things.
 What do we need all these things for?
 But it's great to be home.
 Great to be in a familiar and safe space to recharge for a bit.

 And I'm excited to see what I find with a bit more time.
-After all, an adventure isn't just in the moment of experiencing but also in the next moments as it unfolds into subtle changes and influences the flow of what's next.
+After all, an adventure isn't just in the moment of experiencing but also as it unfolds over the days, weeks, and months ahead into subtle changes and influences the direction of what's next.
 As Belinda Kirk says in her book Adventure Revolution, "Adventure offers two types of joy – the retrospective joy of type-two fun, which comes from the deep sense of purposeful achievement of having ‘made it through’, and the pure immersed-in-the-moment joy of type-one fun, which comes from deeply engaging in the activity and finding a sense of freedom and flow."

 See you out there,